No. 18 Missouri holds off second-half surge to beat Kentucky

 COLUMBIA, Mo.
 (AP) — Dru Smith scored a season-high 26 points, Xavier Pinson added 14 and No. 18 Missouri withstood a second-half charge to beat Kentucky 75-70 on Wednesday night.

 Smith also had seven rebounds and five assists to go along with 6-for-11 shooting.
-The senior also went 12 of 14 from the free throw line, knocking down numerous key foul shots late to help the Tigers (12-3, 5-3 Southeastern Conference) hold on.
+The senior went 12 of 14 from the free throw line, knocking down numerous key foul shots late to help the Tigers (12-3, 5-3 Southeastern Conference) hold on.

+“He’s an experienced guard who’s battle tested,” Missouri coach Cuonzo Martin said.
+“He plays on both ends, he competes, he gets rebounds.”

+Smith has scored in double figures in seven straight games and 12 overall, both team highs.
+Mark Smith tacked on 11 points for Missouri, hitting three 3-pointers.

 Down 40-27 at halftime, Kentucky went on a 15-3 run to start the second half and cut Missouri’s lead to one.
-But the Wildcats (5-11, 4-5) never got the lead, hunt by a scoring drought of more than three minutes.
+But the Wildcats (5-11, 4-5) never got the lead, hurt by a scoring drought of more than three minutes, and couldn’t rally after being down by four with the ball and 1:15 left.

 Davion Mintz led Kentucky with 18 points and made four 3s.
 Keion Brooks Jr. and Brandon Boston Jr. tallied 10 apiece.
+Dontaie Allen, the Wildcats’ top 3-point shooter at 46% entering Wednesday, didn’t score in seven minutes as coach John Calipari elected not to play him for the entire second half.

+“I just ran with the guys that were playing,” Calipari said.
+“If you watch what they were doing to Dontaie, they were going right at him defensively.
+Our biggest thing was that we were getting great stops and scoring so, you know, next game we may play him 25, 30 minutes.
+This game, it was my choice.”

+In a foul-filled second half where both teams were in the bonus with 11:28 remaining, numerous players dealt with foul trouble late into the game.
+Kentucky big man Olivier Sarr fouled out with 5:32 to play while Boston did so with 1:01 left.
+Three other players (Kentucky’s Devin Askew and Lance Ware, Missouri’s Kobe Brown) were saddled with four fouls.

 Missouri won its fifth game in sixth tries, while Kentucky has lost five of its last six.
 The game was held a day after its previously scheduled date due to COVID-19 protocols in the Wildcats’ program, issues that forced the cancellation of their slated SEC/Big 12 Challenge game against Texas on Saturday.